neurite/debian-setup/docs/0300-nvidia.md

 There are two sources for the NVIDIA packages.
 One is NVIDIA and the other is the Debian repository.

 NVIDIA provides the latest versions.
-NVIDIA has [excellent documentation on CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), which includes the installation of graphics drivers.
+NVIDIA has [excellent documentation on CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), which also describes the installation of graphics drivers.

 Alternatively, Debian has slightly older version of NVIDIA packages.
 But installation is a breeze.
 Debian has [documention on NVIDIA graphic drivers](https://wiki.debian.org/NvidiaGraphicsDrivers).